Handy Library Manager

 Question: Do your support the MARC format in Handy Library Manager?

-Answer: No, the Handy Library Manager does not support this format.
-It would complicate the software for all our Handy Library Manager users who don't need this.
+No, the Handy Library Manager does not support this format.
+This would complicate the software for all our users who do not need it. import marc file

 Question: Is there a translation of the Handy library Manager's database field names to the MARC Records numbers?